aimms/documentation/cdm/api.rst

    :param elemName: specifies the element name of the existing element
    :param commitInfoProcedure: specifies an (optional) callback procedure (with default :token:`cdm::CommitInfoProvider`), which will be called to retrieve the commit author and comment to be associated with the commit

+.. js:function::  cdm::WaitForCommitNotifications(timeout)

+    Wait for incoming commit notifications for the specified timeout, and execute the corresponding commit notification procedure for all commit notifications.
+The function will return 1 when all available (but at least one) commit notifications are handled, or 0 when the given timeout is reached.

+    :param timeout: specifies the for which the function will wait for external commit notification to arrive.

 .. js:function::  cdm::RollbackChanges(category)

    Reset the actual values of all identifiers in the given category, back to the values stored in the :token:`CommittedIdentifiers` in the :token:`CDMRuntime` library for the given category.